 Unfortunately, the project team never put up a web page to provided the public with basic information such as a schedule outlining public involvement, milestones, and contact information.
 As of March 2017, the project team has made no information publicly available via the internet which is unfortunate given that the province's IT resources.

 What Actually Happened with LMST?

 What the provincial government’s project team did bears little resemblance to a public process.
 With this said, it is important to note that, the closed-nature of school design/construction is driven by provincial policy.
 Within HRM, the province typically builds schools in auto-dependent environments outside the city, where site design and building massing (i.e., how large a building is) have no major impact on suburban housing which sits some distance away.
 In other words, urban design is not considered in auto-dependent environments because everything is separated from everything else by larger distances.

-Clearly that is not the case with LMST, and the design professionals/planners employed by the province might have understood this.
-We expect airline pilots to understand how to take off and land without incident.
-Many design professionals/planners instinctively understand that outreach and collaboration with the general public is the cornerstone of a successful project in a pedestrian-oriented environment.
+Clearly that is not the case with LMST, and the design professionals/planners employed by the province could have understood this.
+Outreach and collaboration with the general public is the cornerstone of a successful project in a pedestrian-oriented environment.
 If provincial processes impede such collaboration, then the public will be negatively impacted as a result and it is the professional's responsibility to make such concerns clearly known to their provincial employers.

 Consider what actually happened with LMST.
-Individuals familiar with the closed nature of site design discussion have provided the Civility Project with a list of activities since the outset.
+Individuals familiar with the closed nature of site design discussion have provided a list of activities since the outset.

 - Sometime in 2014, a second parent-led visioning meeting was held in the school gym.
 No record of the meeting is available.